richinex/pymultipleis/docs/source/quick-start-guide.rst

 .. note::

+   The smoothing factor is a value that determines how smoothly a certain parameter varies as A function of the sequence index.
 The values of the smoothing factor ``smf`` are not fixed.
 They could vary depending on the data and weighting used.
 Check out the :ref:`examples-label` page for more details.